lexibank/castrozhuang/README.md

-# Zhuang Dialects in Hongshui He
+# CLDF dataset derived from Castro and Hansen's "Zhuang Dialects in Hongshui He" from 2010

 Cite the source dataset as